Thirty-Eight Snub

 "Thirty-Eight Snub" is the second episode of the fourth season of the American television drama series Breaking Bad, and the 35th overall episode of the series.
 It originally aired on AMC in the United States on July 24, 2011.
 In the episode, Walter plots to kill Gus for fear of repercussions from him, while Jesse holds wild parties to try to forget his despair.
 Meanwhile, Skyler tries to purchase a car wash business, while Marie struggles to deal with Hank's growing depression problems.

 Written by George Mastras and directed by Michelle MacLaren, "Thirty-Eight Snub" featured guest appearances by Emily Rios as Andrea, Jim Beaver as black market gun vendor Lawson, and the first appearance by Ray Campbell in the recurring role of Gus' henchman Tyrus Kitt.
 Due to filming commitments with the television series Supernatural, Beaver had only a half-day to film his scene, which was set on a constructed set resembling a motel room.
 "Thirty-Eight Snub" included several unusual camera angles, including a shot from the point of view of a Roomba robotic vacuum cleaner, and an extremely high crane shot of Walter from 180 feet in the air.

 Jesse's party scenes, which symbolized the character's internal guilt and fragile state of mind, included background songs by rapper Flavor Flav and the band Honey Claws.
-"Thirty-Eight Snub" received positive reviews, with some reviewers comparing it to the work of filmmakers Sergio Leone and Quentin Tarantino.
-It was seen by an estimated 1.97 million household viewers, according to Nielsen Media Research, making it the second most-watched episode of Breaking Bad by the fourth season, although it marked a significant decline in viewership compared to the previous episode, season premiere "Box Cutter".
+"Thirty-Eight Snub" was seen by an estimated 1.97 million household viewers according to Nielsen Media Research, making it the third most-watched episode of Breaking Bad by the fourth season, although it marked a significant decline in viewership compared to the previous episode, season premiere "Box Cutter".

 Plot

-Walter illegally purchases a .38-caliber snubnosed revolver, which he intends to use to kill Gus, because he believes Gus will kill him if he does not act first.
-Mike drinks coffee at a bar and discovers Victor's dried blood on his jacket sleeve.
-Jesse has purchased expensive electronics, including a sophisticated sound system, but remains miserable after having murdered Gale.
-In an attempt to get over Gale's death, Jesse has Badger and Skinny Pete arrange a multi-day party with dozens of people dancing, drinking, and doing drugs.
+Walter White illegally purchases a .38-caliber snubnosed revolver (Ruger LCR), intending to use it to kill Gus Fring, fearing that Gus will eliminate him first.
+Meanwhile, Mike Ehrmantraut drinks coffee at a bar and notices Victor’s dried blood on his jacket sleeve, serving as a grim reminder of Gus' ruthlessness.

+At his house, Jesse Pinkman tries to cope with his guilt over Gale Boetticher’s murder by splurging on expensive electronics, including a high-end sound system.
+However, he remains emotionally broken.
+In an attempt to distract himself, he asks Badger and Skinny Pete to organize a multi-day drug-fueled party, turning his house into a chaotic mess of dancing, drinking, and drug use.

+While the party is still raging, Andrea Cantillo unexpectedly arrives at Jesse’s house.
+She is shocked by the out-of-control scene and expresses concern for Jesse.
+She tells him that her son, Brock, has been asking about him.
+Jesse, unable to face his emotions, silently hands her a large stack of cash, insisting that it's for Brock's future.
+Andrea, deeply unsettled, reluctantly takes the money and leaves, making it clear that she disapproves of Jesse's current lifestyle.